Sorin373/SpeedyGo/README.md

 ```

 # Contact
-- I hope you enjoyed my application.
-If you want to get in touch with me you can do so through my personal Email: sorin.andrei.tudose@gmail.com.<br><br>Have a deightful day :D
+I hope you enjoyed my application and found this project helpful.<br> If you want to get in touch with me you can do so through my personal Email: sorin.andrei.tudose@gmail.com.<br><br>Have a deightful day :D